 Each module you will complete a series of critical thinking questions that reflect material from the various delivery formats and required readings.
 It is your responsibility to turn in each assignment on the required date.
 Late assignments are not accepted for exams.
-Quizzes can be turned in up to three days late (by Sunday following the due date, "Weekly Work" (e.g., Problem Set, Discussion Posting, Business Brief, Excel Exercise, etc.) can be turned in up to three days late (by Wednesday following the due date), and the case study analyses can be turned in up to two days late (by Thursday following the due date).
+Quizzes can be turned in up to three days late (by Sunday following the due date and "Weekly Work" (e.g., Problem Set, Discussion Posting, Business Brief, Excel Exercise, etc.) can be turned in up to three days late (by Wednesday following the due date).
 The grade penalty for his late work is they will be reduced by one full letter grade for each 24-hours late.
 The exceptions that may be considered is due to sickness, university excused function, or circumstances beyond the students' control.
 The instructor reserves the sole right to determine what grounds constitutes a reasonable excuse for missing or submitting a late work assignment and the right to require the student to submit proper verification of such excuse.